johncrespoauth0/auth0-react-workshop/README.md

 -   7,000 [free active users and unlimited logins](https://auth0.com/pricing/).
 -   A [centralized, ready-to-ship login page](https://auth0.com/universal-login) for Web, iOS & Android.
 -   Up to 2 [social identity providers](https://auth0.com/docs/connections/identity-providers-social) like Google and Facebook login.
--   Unlimited [serverless Rules](https://auth0.com/docs/rules/current) to customize and extend Auth0's capabilities.
+-   Up to 3 [serverless Rules](https://auth0.com/docs/rules/current) to customize and extend Auth0's capabilities.

 During the sign-up process, you will create an [Auth0 Tenant](https://auth0.com/docs/getting-started/the-basics#account-and-tenants), which is a container that Auth0 uses to store your identity service configuration and your users in isolation.
 No other Auth0 customer can peek into or access your tenant.